-- good shake of sea salt
+- sea salt to taste

-- 1 teaspoon vanilla
+- 1 tsp vanilla extract

-- 3 tablespoons coconut oil
+- 3 tbsp coconut oil

-- 3 tablespoons pure maple syrup or raw honey
+- 3 tbsp pure maple syrup

 - 2 very ripe bananas, mashed

-- Preheat oven to 150-160℃ and line a baking tray with baking paper
+- Preheat oven to 150-160℃ and line a baking tray with baking paper.

-- In a large bowl, combine the oats, nuts, seeds, salt and vanilla and set aside
+- In a large bowl, combine the oats, nuts, seeds, salt and vanilla and set aside.

-- Add the wet ingredients to the dry and mix together with your hands
+- Add the wet ingredients to the dry and mix together with your hands.

-- Spread mixture evenly on the baking tray and bake for approximately 20-30 minutes, depending on your oven.
+- Spread the mixture evenly on the baking tray and bake for approximately 20-30 minutes, depending on your oven.